rodrigocardosodemenezes/smartstop-route-optimizer/README.md

 A route optimization algorithm that reorders multi-stop rideshare rides to minimize total travel distance and time.

-Built as part of a Computer Programming class project at NOVA SBE (2nd Year Management, 2025), combining AI prompting, Python logic, and product innovation thinking.
+Built with inspiration on a Computer Programming class at NOVA SBE (2nd Year Management, 2027), combining AI prompting, Python logic and product innovation thinking.

 ## The Problem